SECURITY All users

-Workplace Online > Projects > click a project, folder, or file > Click Team Shares
+NAVIGATION Workplace Online » Projects » click a project, folder, or file » Click Team Shares

-Workplace Online > Dashboard > click a project, folder, or file > Click Team Shares
+NAVIGATION Workplace Online » Dashboard » click a project, folder, or file » Click Team Shares

 Workplace"Workplace" describes the Autotask Workplace service in its entirety. provides granular permissions for sharing within your team that allow you to control who can access your projects and folders, ensuring you data remains safe and secure.

 NOTE ProjectA project is a top-level folder within Autotask Workplace.
 A project is the primary container for all the folders and files that are synchronized by the Workplace service.
 Projects create the basic organizational structure to store data and control user access., folder, and file sharing is designed to support collaboration with the other members of your team.
-To share documents with users outside your team, please refer to Manage Project, Folder, and File Public Shares.
+To share documents with users outside your team, please refer to Managing Project, Folder, and File Public Shares.